adventuretc/Spicetify-HideImages-Extension/Readme.md

 What is not implemented yet: (In my experience these are rarely bothersome but I may do them later)

 - on the _All_ tab of the search page: the _Best match_ on the top left, _Artists_, _Featuring_ sections, and the song results on the right.
 The _Playlists_ sections work, however.
-- the "popular tracks" on artist pages.
+- the _Popular tracks_ part on Artist Overview pages work correctly if the whole artist is blocked but otherwise _does not_ hide images that should be hidden based on your blocked albums.
 - in the Home page's "Recently played" section if a _single track_ appears, it is not hidden even though the containing album is supposed to be hidden.

 ## How to install: